awemorris/awemorris/README.md

-I'm a Senior CS Researcher and Principal Systems Engineer who bridges the gaps between various areas in CS, such as Programming Languages, Compilers, Parallel Computing, High Performance Computing, Computer Architecture.
+I'm a Senior CS Researcher and Principal Systems Engineer who bridges the gaps between various areas in CS, such as Programming Languages, Compilers, Parallel Computing, Low-Power Computing, Computer Architecture.

 - 😄 Pronouns: /aːwe/, "ah-weh"
 - 🌱 I'm currently learning ...